YOUTH LEADERSHIP SUMMIT

 With his career and life experiences, coupled with his benevolence and passion to inspire, Jeff A.D.
 Martin shares his gift of purpose in efforts to help others find their true potential.

 Alison Springer has been working with youth for over 20 years and she loves it.
-Living in Calgary, she is a professional youth speaker who travels all across Canada to speak to students at schools, camps, and conferences.
+Living in Calgary, she is a professional youth speaker who travels Canada to speak to students at schools, camps, and conferences.
 Alison is also the Founder of Young Women of Power an organization that inspires female greatness hosting a Conference every year for teens girls this year in October.
 Alison was awarded the 2019 Women of Inspiration Difference Maker Award for the impact she has on youth and especially females across Canada.
 She coached High School basketball for so many years, but don’t be fooled, her favourite sport is actually…volleyball.

 Alison is passionate about helping students discover the greatness that lies within, while placing high value on people and self.
 Too often it is easier to see our weaknesses than our strengths, which affects how we treat each other.
 Get ready to view your weaknesses in a new light.